clbanning/mxj/readme.md

    - ALSO: there is no guarantee that the encoded XML doc will be the same as the decoded one.
 (Go randomizes the walk through map[string]interface{} values.)
-If you plan to re-encode the Map value to XML and want the same sequencing of elements look at NewMapXmlSeq() and m.XmlSeq() - these try to preserve the element sequencing but with added complexity when working with the Map representation.
+If you plan to re-encode the Map value to XML and want the same sequencing of elements look at NewMapXmlSeq() and mv.XmlSeq() - these try to preserve the element sequencing but with added complexity when working with the Map representation.

 <h4>Running "go test"</h4>